| Title: | A Class for Working with Time Series Data Based on 'data.table' and 'R6' with Largely Optional Reference Semantics |

 the end of a month with 30 or 31 days (or 29 in case of a leap year)

-therefore do not always fall on the end of shorter months. rollback
+therefore do not always fall on the end of shorter months. rollback fixes

 this by counting the days of affected months backwards again.